TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 Create a proper new table to work with:

-1. Combine 12 tables into 1
+1. Combine 12 tables (1 table from each month for a total of 12 months) into 1
 2. Only 3 relevant columns are selected and renamed
-3. Sort data from old to new
-4. New table created: ori_tripdata_12mths
+3. New table created: ori_tripdata_12mths

 ~~~~sql
 SELECT